-5.1.5 Electrical Disconnect
+5.5 Electrical Disconnect

-This unit may be equipped with a "through the door" power disconnect located on the door of the electric box.
-The "Power On" light should illuminate white when the switch is in the "ON" position.
+This unit may be equipped with a "through-thedoor" main power disconnect switch located on the door of the electric box.
+The "Power On" light should illuminate white when the switch is in the ON position.
 The switch allows power to be removed during maintenance or service functions.
-The handle of the switch is equipped with a lockout feature to prevent unauthorized switch actuation during periods of service or maintenance.
-If a disconnect switch is NOT provided, the unit will have power when the electrical connections to the main power terminal block (TB1) are made.
+The handle of the switch is equipped with a lockout feature to prevent unauthorized actuation during periods of service or maintenance.
+If a disconnect switch is NOT provided, the unit will have power when the electrical connections to the main power receptacles are made.
 Use caution when servicing the unit.
-For wiring details, refer to the Electrical drawing provided with the unit.
+For wiring details, refer to the electrical drawing provided with the unit.

-WARNING Even with the electrical disconnect switch in the "OFF" position, incoming power may still be "live" between the disconnect switch and the main power source.
+warning Even with the electrical disconnect switch in the "OFF" position, incoming power may still be "live" between the disconnect switch and the main power source.
 Power must be disconnected from the main source before servicing.

-5.1.6 Spare Rotor Belt
+5.6 Spare Rotor Belt